groundswellaudio/swl-variant/README.md

 | 4 | 6.7s, 630 Ko  | 68s, 11 Mo     | 10.5s, 560 Ko  | 95s, 17 Mo    |

 ### Tested compilers

 * GCC 10

+Note : Because Clang 12 support of C++20 is only partial, for now `swl::variant` can't be instantiated with types whose destructors aren't trivial on Clang 12.